Letractively/uliweb/trunk/apps/Documents/files/deployment.rst

 mod_wsgi
 ~~~~~~~~~~~

 #.
-You should refer `mod_wsgi <http://code.google.com/p/modwsgi/>`_ document, and
+You should refer to the `mod_wsgi <http://code.google.com/p/modwsgi/>`_ document, and
-   install mod_wsgi.so to apache.
+   install the mod_wsgi.so for Apache.

-   * Just copy mod_wsgi.so to apache/modules directory.
+   * Copy mod_wsgi.so to apache/modules directory.

-   In windows you can see:
+   For Windows instructions, see:

         http://code.google.com/p/modwsgi/wiki/InstallationOnWindows

-   In Linux you can see:
+   If you are using Linux, see:

         http://code.google.com/p/modwsgi/wiki/InstallationOnLinux

 #.
-Modify apache's httpd.conf file
+Modify Apache's httpd.conf file

-   * Add below code
+   * Add the code below

      ::